 Pro-tip: If your webinar used the same template, it makes it a lot easier to find the webinar, rather than search through a full list of all courses and events you run.

 Before you start your webinar we recommend recording it.
-Most webinar platforms will easily allow you to do this.
+Most virtual classroom software or webinar platforms will easily allow you to do this.
 Zoom will give you the option of storing your recording on the cloud or on your local hard drive.

 Once you have a recording of your webinar you can easily host that content either on Zoom, YouTube, your website, or somewhere else and sell the recording as an on-demand video.